By Rosie Conroy

 2. Chop ingredients into small chunks

 When everything is set up, it’s time to get your ingredients in place for your recipe.
-It's important to remember that even if you are using one of the very best blender for smoothies, you’ll achieve the best results with your machine by chopping any large ingredients into bite-sized chunks before placing in the jug.
+It's important to remember that even if you are using a great, blender, you’ll achieve the best results with your machine by chopping any large ingredients into bite-sized chunks before placing in the jug.
 This makes it easier for the blender to mix together your ingredients to the consistency you want - whether you're making a soup, milkshake, or anything else.

 3. Never blend boiling hot liquids